micahkepe/blog/content/tmux-config/index.md

 caption="Yikes"
 ) }}

-Instead, with a multiplexer, you can simply create a new "session" in `tmux` that can have an arbitrary amount of windows ("tabs"), which themselves can have multiple panes ("splits"/ views, such as vertical splits).
+Instead, with a multiplexer, you can simply create a new session in `tmux` that can have an arbitrary amount of windows ("tabs"), which themselves can have multiple panes ("splits"/ views, such as vertical splits).

 {{ responsive(